DSU Tutoring Center

 Peer mentoring takes place in the residence halls.
 Like tutoring, it focuses on helping others.
 Unlike tutoring, peer mentoring emphasizes not content knowledge but rather general study skills.
 Peer mentors help students improve their abilities in terms of note-taking, test preparation, and time and stress management.
 Peer mentors receive a stipend and a housing allowance.
 Please contact the Academic Success Center at 701-483-2999 or firstname.lastname@example.org for more information.

-Application -- the peer mentoring job application form
+Application (.pdf) -- the peer mentoring job application form

-Faculty Reference Form -- the faculty reference form you'll need to submit if you want to become a peer mentor (Please submit at least two faculty references.
-One should be from a faculty member in your major area.
-Your second faculty reference should come from a professor with whom you took a general education course.)
+Reference form for peer mentor candidates (.pdf) -- the reference form you'll need to submit if you want to become a peer mentor (Please submit at least two references.
+One should be from a faculty member.
+The other should be another professional or paraprofessional reference.
+You could ask your residence hall director or an RA to submit a recommendation for you.)